ajsmith607/thisismitime/content/mikei/index.md

 *M.H.N*

 Where:
-- *M* is the **mi** ({{% mi %}}), a magic number that represents the largest subdivision of the day.
+- *M* is the **mi** ({{% mi %}}), a magic number that represents the largest subdivisions of the day.
 - *H* is the *mihour*.
 Like standard hours, mihours are 60 standard minutes in length, facilitating coordination with standard time.
-Mihours are numbered relative to their containing mi.
+Mihours are subdivided and numbered relative to their containing mi.
 - *N* is the *miminute*.
-Miminutes are numbered relative to their containing mihour.
+Miminutes are subdivided and numbered relative to their containing mihour.

 Because mitime counts down, all numbers are reversed chronologically.